-The tension of new molybdenum wire should be adjusted firstly.
+The tension of the new molybdenum wire should be adjusted firstly.
 If the molybdenum wire is too tight, it is easy to break the wire; if the molybdenum wire is too loose, then the key molybdenum wire is elongated and easily shorted back.
 Therefore, the tension of the molybdenum wire should be regularly adjusted to the appropriate size.

 The conductive block is usually pressed or raised molybdenum wire.
 Because the molybdenum wire runs for a long time to contact the conductive block, the conductive block will have grooves, which will break the molybdenum wire.
 Therefore, the conductive block should be rotated to a certain angle periodically, or it should be replaced directly.